Codamor/GameOn/README.md

 ![GameOn](GameOn_capture.png "GameOn")

-## Présentation du contexte

-GameOn est une PME, GameOn, spécialisée dans les conférences et les concours de jeux.

-## Ce que ce projet m'a permis de pratiquer
+## Presentation of the context

+GameOn is an SME, GameOn, specialized in conferences and game competitions.

+## What this project allowed me to practice

-### Compétences
+### Skills

-* Javascript :
+* JavaScript:
-  * manipuler le DOM,
+  * manipulate the DOM,
-  * écouter les évènements,
-  * récupérer et contrôler les données utilisateurs.
+  * listen to events,
+  * collect and control user data.

-### Technologies / méthodes
+### Technologies / methods

+* HTML
+* CSS
-* Javascript
+* JavaScript

-## Livrables attendus
+## Expected deliverables

-* Le formulaire devait valide quand l'utilisateur clique sur "Submit"

-* Les données devaient être saisies correctement :
+* The form should be valid when the user clicks on "Submit"

+* The data had to be entered correctly:

-  * Le champ Prénom a un minimum de 2 caractères / n'est pas vide,
+  * The First Name field has a minimum of 2 characters / is not empty,
-  * le champ du nom de famille a un minimum de 2 caractères / n'est pas vide,
+  * the last name field has a minimum of 2 characters / is not empty,
-  * l'adresse électronique est valide,
-  * pour le nombre de concours, une valeur numérique est saisie,
+  * email address is valid,
+  * for the number of competitions, a numerical value is entered,
-  * un bouton radio est sélectionné,
+  * a radio button is selected,
-  * la case des conditions générales est cochée, l'autre case est facultative / peut être laissée décochée,
-  * conserver les données du formulaire (ne pas effacer le formulaire) lorsqu'il ne passe pas la validation.

-Je devais également :

-* ajouter les messages de validation / erreur,

-* ajouter un message de confirmation lors d'un envoi réussi.

-## A ma disposition

-J'ai disposé du code HTML et CSS qui compose la page du site et de son formulaire.

-Le code Javascript qui permet l'ouverture de la modal était également fourni.
+  * the terms and conditions box is checked, the other box is optional / can be left unchecked,
+  * keep form data (don't clear form) when it doesn't pass validation.

+I also had to:

+* add validation/error messages,

+* add a confirmation message when sending successfully.